 During the budget year, programs may find it necessary to make changes to approved budget line items.
 Grantees may make budget revisions without approval if the total change is less than 10% of the entire budget.
 Budget revisions that exceed 10% of the entire budget require a budget modification request be sent to Nevada Volunteers by email.
 If approved, the grantee may be required to complete a grant amendment in eGrants.
 For any requested budget modifications in OnCorps, a corresponding written explanation must be provided via email, which includes the reason for the change and what the adverse consequences would be if the request were denied.
-Nevada Volunteers staff determines whether additional approval from CNCS is required.
-If CNCS approval is required, staff drafts CNCS approval request and sends request to CNCS grants officer for review of budget modifications.
+Nevada Volunteers staff determines whether additional approval from AmeriCorps is required.
+If AmeriCorps approval is required, Nevada Volunteers will draft an AmeriCorps approval request and will send it to our AmeriCorps Portfolio Manager for review of budget modifications.

-Programs must obtain the prior written approval of Nevada Volunteers and the Corporation before making the following budget modifications:
+Programs must obtain the prior written approval of Nevada Volunteers and AmeriCorps before making the following budget modifications: